Stage monitor system: Parametric equalizer

-A second type of equalizer used in monitor systems are parametric equalizers.
+A second type of equalizer used in monitor systems is the parametric equalizer.
 A parametric equalizer does not use fixed frequency bands.
 Instead, each frequency band can be adjusted.
 The center frequency can be adjusted over a several-octave range.
 The bandwidth of each band can be adjusted from a wide Q factor affecting several octaves to a narrow Q affecting less than an octave, and the level of the band can be adjusted.
 Each band may have a different frequency sweep range, with the left or lower bands sweeping the lower octaves, the middle bands sweeping the middle octaves, and the right or higher bands sweeping the higher octaves.
 There is normally a lot of overlap between bands.
 Parametric equalizers typically have 3 to 5 filtering bands per channel.

-The advantage of using parametric equalizers in a monitor system is that the filter can be exactly adjusted to the specific feedback frequency, and the bandwidth of the filter can be set to be very narrow so the adjustment affects as little of the frequency band as possible.
+The advantage of using parametric equalizers in a monitor system is that the filter can be exactly adjusted to the specific feedback frequency, and the bandwidth of the filter can be set to be very narrow, so the adjustment affects as little of the frequency band as possible.
 This leads to more precise feedback elimination with less coloring of the sound.
 For this reason, many professionals recommend using parametric equalizers over graphic equalizers for monitors.

 The process of using a parametric equalizer is different from using a graphic equalizer.
-When using a parametric equalizer the first step is to choose the band to use.
-Normally the first feedback frequency is in the lower mid-range so the second band would be a good choice.
+When using a parametric equalizer, the first step is to choose the band to use.
+Normally, the first feedback frequency is in the lower mid-range so the second band would be a good choice.
 If the feedback frequency is in the upper mid-range, then the 3rd or 4th band would be a good choice.
 Next adjust the Q of the filter to be as narrow as possible and boost the frequency by 6 to 9 db.
-Raise the level of the monitor until it just begins to feedback, lower by 3 db or so.
+Raise the level of the monitor until it just begins to feed back, lower by 3 db or so.
 Now sweep the frequency of the filter until the monitor feeds back.
-Sweep it back and forth over the feedback frequency to find the center frequency by finding the lower and upper frequency of the ring and setting it to the middle between these two frequencies.
+Sweep it back and forth over the feedback frequency to find the center frequency by finding the lower and upper frequencies of the ring and setting it to the middle between these two frequencies.
 You may need to drop the gain on the frequency if the feedback is too loud.
 You repeat the process for the next and the next feedback frequencies.
 You may discover that the order of the frequencies does not increase left to right.
 For example the sequence might be 250 Hz, 800 Hz, 500 Hz, 2.6 kHz, and 1.7 kHz.

 Notch filter

-A notch filter is a semi-parametric equalizer where the bandwidth is set very narrow, a 1/6 an octave or less and is a cut-only filter.
+A notch filter is a semi-parametric equalizer where the bandwidth is set very narrow, a 1/6 octave or less, and is a cut-only filter.
 An example is a UREI 562 Feedback Suppressor and the Ashly SC-68 Parametric Notch Filter.